Classical quantum friction at water-carbon interfaces

-In QF, significant overlap between the substrate and liquid water is due to a dispersionless plasmon mode that is present in graphite, but not graphene.
-While we cannot reasonably expect the simple Drude model to faithfully describe this plasmonic behavior, we can ask a more general question concerning how friction is affected when the substrate and fluid spectra overlap significantly.
+In QF, significant overlap between the substrate and water is due to a dispersionless plasmon mode present in graphite but not graphene.
+While we cannot reasonably expect the classical Drude model to faithfully describe this plasmonic behavior, we can ask a more general question concerning how friction is affected when the substrate and fluid spectra overlap significantly.
 This question can readily be addressed by tuning $m_{\rm D}$, as we describe above, without the need to introduce multilayer graphite.
-For simplicity, and ease of comparison between systems, we therefore employ a single graphene sheet in all of our simulations.
+For simplicity, and ease of comparison between systems, we therefore employ a single graphene sheet in all simulations.

 Overall, our model describes two fluctuating charge densities, $n_\mrm{wat}(\mbf{r},t)$ of the water and $n_\mrm{sol}(\mbf{r},t)$ of the solid, originating from the collective motion of water molecules and Drude oscillators, respectively, at position $\mbf{r}$ and time $t$.
-The total charges of both the water and the solid are strictly conserved.
-It will be convenient to characterize these charge distributions by their power spectra, e.g., for water,
+The total charges of both the water and the solid are strictly conserved. \tcr{ It will be convenient to characterize these charge distributions by their surface response functions\cite{Kavokine2022,Pitarke2006}, e.g., for water,